gentics/cms-compose/README.md

 ## Usage

+1. Permission on gentics/cms:5.31.2

+Make sure you have the permission to access the Docker hub repository [gentics/cms](https://hub.docker.com/r/gentics/cms/).
+Use `docker login` to login with your client to Docker hub.

-1. Create a docker-compose.override.yml file which contains your license key.
+2. Create a docker-compose.override.yml file which contains your license key.

 See `docker-compose.overide.example.yml` for a more detailed example.